02 – Erica Roe Streaks at Twickenham.

 28 – Socialist Felipe Gonzalez wins Spanish general elections.

 29 – Mrs Lindy Chamberlain is sentenced to life imprisonment for the murder of her daughter, Azaria.
 Her husband is found guilty as an accessory after the fact.
-The Crown alleges that Mrs Chamberlain cut nine week old Azaria’s throat while sitting in the front seat of the family’s car at Ayers Rock on 17 August 1980.
+The Crown alleges that Mrs Chamberlain cut nine-week-old Azaria’s throat while sitting in the front seat of the family’s car at Ayers Rock (later Uluru) on 17 August 1980.
 The verdict shocks the lawyers for the Chamberlains who had been confident of the couple being acquitted.

 31 – 13 miners die in South Africa when their cage crashes to the bottom of a gold mine in Johannesburg.